 8. Overly’s Country Christmas

 Make a new holiday memory at Overly’s Country Christmas!
-See their new light displays in an expanded driving route, wave to Santa and drop off your letter to him, listen to Christmas carols over your car radio, and catch a glimpse of the Grinch sneaking around, all in the comfort of your own car.
+See their new light displays in an expanded driving route, wave to Santa and drop off your letter to him, listen to Christmas carols over your car radio, and catch a glimpse of the Grinch sneaking around, all in the comfort of your own car until Dec.
+30th

 9. Shadrack Christmas Wonderland

-The fifth annual Shadrack Christmas Wonderland at Big Butler Fairgrounds in Prospect is the world’s largest drive-through fully synchronized light and music show of its kind.
+The Shadrack Christmas Wonderland returns at Big Butler Fairgrounds in Prospect as the world’s largest drive-through fully synchronized light and music show of its kind.
 Featuring hundreds of thousands of environmentally friendly LED Christmas lights, guests can sync their radio with the show and watch the lights dance in perfect harmony with the music.
+Plus don’t pass their brand new Santa’s Beach Party Display featuring Santa and his friends like you’ve never seen them before – on vacation!
 Shows will be nightly through Jan.
-3.
+2nd.

 10. Shady Brook Farm’s Holiday Light Show